|

 it was rediculous to tell the Marines that they

-couldn't use their 300mm gun (It's most effective
+couldn't use their Aden 30mm gun; It's most

 CNO's message up and asked the names of the people who I